geoffitect/OmniBAR-POW/README.md

 For questions about this implementation or to run a demo, the application includes:
 - **Health check endpoint**: `http://localhost:8080/api/health`
-- **Complete API documentation** in `.dev/WORKBENCH_README.md`
+- **Complete API documentation** in `WORKBENCH_README.md`
 - **Comprehensive logs** in the browser console and server output

-The workbench is designed to guide reviewers to success with clear states, helpful error messages, and intuitive workflows.
+The workbench is designed to guide prompt engineers to success with clear states, helpful error messages, and intuitive workflows.